Jobsite Safety and Training

 Contractors should develop safety checklists to make certain there is enough information about the jobsite and all needed items, such as safety equipment, are on hand.

-To help ensure safety in trenching and excavations, you will need to take these specific conditions into account:
+To help ensure safety in trenching and excavation operations before the start of trenching or excavation, the contractor will need to take these specific conditions into account:

 Surface crossing of trenches should be discouraged; however, if trenches must be crossed, they are only permitted under the following conditions:

 - Vehicle crossings must be designed and installed under the supervision of a registered professional engineer.

 - Walkways or bridges must be provided for foot traffic.
 These structures must:

 - Have a minimum clear width of 20 inches